Studio Gear 101

 The most easily forgotten part of your home recording studio.
 Some of the crucial accessories you'll need: cables, stands, a microphone shock mount, and a pop filter, at the bare minimum.

-I know putting together a home studio can be a bit daunting so feel free to give me a call at 1-800-945-9300 ext.
-8132 and I'll be sure to set you up with everything you'll need to start making music in no time!
+I know putting together a home studio can be a bit daunting so feel free to give me a call at 1-800-268-5520 and we'll be sure to set you up with everything you'll need to start making music in no time!